 Two attributes of the Directory Service object (nTDSService) in the configuration container (CN=Directory Service,CN=Windows NT,CN=Services,CN=Configuration, DC=forestRootDomain) control how garbage collection runs and what it removes, as follows:

-- Forests that were created on a domain controller running Windows Server 2003 with Service Pack 1 (SP1): 180 days.
+Forests that were created on a domain controller running Windows Server 2003 with Service Pack 1 (SP1) or later: 180 days.

 - You cannot purge tombstones before the expiration of the tombstone lifetime.

 The garbage collection interval determines how often a domain controller examines its database for expired tombstones that can be collected.
 This interval is set in the garbageCollPeriod attribute.
 The default setting is 12 hours, and the minimum setting is 1 hour.

 - The default value for each of these two attributes applies if the attribute is not set (which is the initial state of the system).
 The minimum value applies if the attribute is set to a value that is below the minimum (that is, if the minimum is not declared in the schema).